samuel-emrys/port-validator/README.md

 ## Web Interface

-A web interface is also available for this program, and is available at:
+A web interface is also available for this program at:

 [https://np-port-validator2.appspot.com/](https://np-port-validator2.appspot.com/)

-Note that a valid submission will automatically send an email to fengling.han@rmit.edu.au
+Note that a valid submission will automatically send an email to the lecturer

 ## Known Issues